OpenECAD: An Efficient Visual Language Model for Editable 3D-CAD Design

-To endow the language model foundation with multimodal capabilities, we selected OpenAI's CLIP\cite{radford2021learning} and Google's SigLIP \cite{zhai2023sigmoid} as visual encoders for OpenELM (450M), Gemma (2B) and Phi-2 (2.7B).
+To endow the language model foundation with multimodal capabilities, OpenAI's CLIP\cite{radford2021learning} and Google's SigLIP are selected \cite{zhai2023sigmoid} as visual encoders for OpenELM (450M), Gemma (2B) and Phi-2 (2.7B).
 These models are trained on large datasets consisting of images paired with corresponding text descriptions, combining visual and textual information to make predictions.

-To train the entire model with multimodal conversational abilities, we employed the LLaVA\cite{liu2024visual} method and its dataset.
+To train the entire model with multimodal conversational abilities, the LLaVA\cite{liu2024visual} method and its dataset are employed.
 LLaVA combines a visual encoder and a large language model in an innovative multimodal approach, enabling comprehensive visual and language understanding.
 LLaVA uses GPT-4 to generate multimodal language-image instruction data.
-For training the model, we utilized the training framework provided by TinyLLaVA\cite{zhou2024tinyllava}.
+We utilized the training framework and the pretrained models provided by TinyLLaVA\cite{zhou2024tinyllava}.

-For Phi-3 mini, since Microsoft has already released its multimodal version, Phi-3 Vision (4.2B), which was trained using methods similar to LLaVA, we will directly use the pre-trained model provided by Microsoft.